Get Money for College & Career School

 Complete the WAFSA

 If you or your family cannot fill out the FAFSA because of citizenship, immigration or tax filing status, you should submit the Washington Application for State Financial Aid (WAFSA) instead as you may still be eligible for state-based financial aid.
-Fill out the WAFSA Form beginning October 1st.
-Priority consideration deadlines can vary, so check with your school’s financial aid office for their specific date.
-Most schools give priority to applications submitted prior to March 1st.

-Not sure whether to fill out the FAFSA or WAFSA?
-Check out these videos from the College Success Foundation (English|Spanish) to determine which application to submit.
-And, stay organized with this Financial Aid Checklist.
+Check out these videos from the College Success Foundation (English|Español) to determine which application to submit.
+And, stay organized with this Financial Aid checklist.